10up/10up-experience/README.md

   By default, all users must use a medium or greater strength password.
 This can be turned off in general settings (or network settings if network activated).
 Reserved usernames such as `admin` are prevented from being used.

 	*Configured in `Settings > General` or `Settings > Network Settings` if network activated.*

+  **Password strength functionality requires the PHP extension [mbstring](https://www.php.net/manual/en/mbstring.installation.php) to be installed on the web server.
+Functionality will be bypassed if extension not installed.*

 * __Headers__